kailash-manasarovar/statement/docs/timeline/2024/july.md

 ![Catherine vonRuhland](../../content/images/fake-accounts/dialysis.png)

-- The actual answer they gave me to my question about how many women they were surveilling at any time was three; three women enduring the same as I at that time.
+- The actual answer they gave to my question about how many women they were surveilling at any time was three; three women enduring the same as I at that time.
-- I wonder if they were also part of the female-tech-colleague-you-hate porn genre, or perhaps their subscriber audience was from another industry, sports maybe?
+- I wonder if those women were also part of the *female-tech-colleague-you-hate* porn genre, or perhaps their subscriber audience was from another industry, sports maybe?
 Or the Spanish civil service?
 - A lot of the comments over this period were in regard to sexual arousal and masturbation and I was starting to realize there must be cameras in my apartment.
 - Nevertheless, I wanted the hackers to feel safe conversing with me.
-- Obviously there is no record of my profile messages unless I screenshot them, and they could tell if I was doing that as they had total access to my devices - and I was aware of it - so I only screenshot one example.
+- Obviously there is no record of my profile messages unless I screenshot them, and they could tell if I was doing that as they had total access to my devices - and I was aware of that - so I only screenshot one example.
 - The conversation starts with me being astonished at the level of technology the hacker has at his fingertips.
 - I realize it's his job; he's not just a silly boy having a laugh with his idiot mates, this is big business.
 - He confirms this.